emdgroup/baybe/docs/userguide/parameters.md

 spaced sets of numbers like ``(0.2, 1.0, 2.0, 5.0, 10.0, 50.0)``.

 The parameter type also supports specifying a ``tolerance``.
-If specified, BayBE might throw an error if measurements are added that are not within that specified tolerance from any of the possible values.
+If specified, BayBE throws an error if measurements are added that are not within that specified tolerance from any of the possible values.

 ```python